emacsorphanage/git-gutter/README.md

 ;; If you enable global minor mode (global-git-gutter-mode t)

+;; If you would like to use git-gutter.el and linum-mode (git-gutter:linum-setup)

 ;; If you enable git-gutter-mode for some modes (add-hook 'ruby-mode-hook 'git-gutter-mode)